pypsa-meets-earth/pypsa-earth/doc/short_tutorial.rst

   This tutorial only covers Nigeria.
 To make the workflow run on other regions you need to use the ``config.default.yaml`` as ``config.yaml``.
   To use the model in and outside Africa, you should also read `How to create a model for you region of interest with PyPSA-Earth? <https://github.com/pypsa-meets-earth/pypsa-earth/discussions/505>`_

-  The next section elaborates on building and running a full PyPSA-Earth model.
+:ref:`tutorial` section elaborates on building and running a full PyPSA-Earth model.